The Critical Importance Of Sleep

 Finally, even if you have every intention of sleeping an appropriate number of hours, you may have difficulty doing so.
 Difficulty falling asleep is often due to churning thoughts, either from anxiety or excitement.
 Frequent awakenings can be due to anything from nocturia (the need to urinate at night) to depression.
 Once your doctor has ruled out organic causes, one technique that often helps to induce sleep (whether the difficulty occurs when you first lie down or after you’ve been awakened) is called a paradoxical intervention.
 Often being unable to fall asleep several nights in a row actually induces performance anxiety, i.e., the expectation that falling asleep will be difficult creates anxiety that actually prevents sleep.
 People often lie awake for hours struggling to fall asleep, miserable.
 To use a paradoxical intervention, you would instead lie in bed with the conscious intention to stay awake.
 If the diagnosis of performance anxiety is correct, it’s astonishing how often paradoxical intervention works.

 We should all be merciless about defending our sleep.
+As a direct primary care physician, I spend much of my time encouraging patients to get adequate sleep.
 We often think we can sacrifice it temporarily for a variety of reasons—and certainly if we do so infrequently, we won’t likely suffer any adverse effects.
 The problem comes in when we do so repeatedly, thinking perhaps because initially we don’t suffer any negative consequences that we can continue to function normally with an inadequate amount in the long term.
 But nothing could be further from the truth.
 If for no other reason that when we’re well rested we feel more capable of handling the obstacles that invariably arise in life, we should make every effort to conceive of our sleep as a top priority rather than something we just happen to do at the end of the day.